Sir Bagby

 Sir Bagby was an American daily strip created by brothers Rick Hackney and Bill Hackney, who signed the strip "R & B Hackney."
 The setting was a medieval world filled with anachronisms and puns.
 (In that, it resembled Jack Kent's King Aroo, distributed by the same syndicate.)
 The strip ran in a small number of US newspapers from 1957 to 1967, as well as in The Canberra Times from 1960 to 1966.
+In 2022, Rick Norwood, editor of Comics Revue, purchased the copyright to Sir Bagby, so he could keep the strip in print.

 Characters and story

 The main characters are Sir Bagby, a knight, King Filbert I, II ("King Filbert I was my father.
 He built the business up so I decided to keep the name."), a wizard named Snerk, a jester named Solly, a playwright named Faro, and his assistant, Billingsgate.

 Reprints

 The only reprints of the strip have been in Comics Revue.